Topics, U

 Unparticles > s.a. effective quantum field theory.

-Unstable State, System > see particles [decay]; quantum states; quantum systems; zeno effect.
+Unstable State, System > see particle effects and quantum-mechanical state evolution [decay]; quantum systems; types of quantum states; zeno effect.

 Urysohn Lemma